2i2c-org/infrastructure/docs/howto/configure/auth-management.md

     3. **Authenticate using an instutional identity provider for the hub community users and Google for 2i2c staff.**

         This example:
-          - only shows the ANU identity provider and Google as the possible login option though CILogon
+          - only shows Shibboleth, the ANU identity provider, and Google as the possible login options through CILogon
-          - sets `2i2c.org` as the only domain that can login into the hub using Google
+          - sets `2i2c.org` as the only domain that can login to the hub using Google
-          - sets `anu.edu.au` as the only domain that can login into the hub using the ANU institutional id provider
+          - sets `anu.edu.au` as the only domain that can login to the hub using Shibboleth
           - adds a `2i2c:` prefix to the usernames logging in through Google.
 The hub usernames are the `email` addresses of these accounts, as specified through `username_claim`.
-          - strips the `@anu.edu.au` domain from the usernames logging in through ANU IDP.
+          - strips the `@anu.edu.au` domain from the usernames logging in through Shibboleth.
 The hub usernames are the `email` addresses of these accounts, as specified through `username_claim`.

       ```{note}
       To get the value of the key that must go in the `allowed_idp` dict for a specific IdP, go to https://cilogon.org/idplist and get the value of the `EntityID` key of the desired institutional IdP.